When at each door the ruffian winds

 Can feel the joy of summer's heat.

-We are busy working to bring W. H. Davies's "Young Beauty" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring W. H. Davies's "Young Beauty" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Young Beauty" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.